MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 a module or snap-in because you cannot use a call operator or a qualified name to run them.

-For example, if you type a "Get-Map" function in your session, and you import a function called "Get-Map", the original function is replaced.
+For example, if you type a `Get-Map` function in your session, and you import a function called `Get-Map`, the original function is replaced.
 You cannot retrieve it in the current session.

-## AVOIDING NAME CONFLICTS
+## Avoiding name conflicts

 The best way to manage command name conflicts is to prevent them.
 When you name your commands, use a name that is very specific or is likely to be